rojolang/rojolang/README.md

 - **A Subtle Hint**: We’ve been truckin’ along, but you best watch your step.
 - **No Big Deal**: I ain’t a coder, I just dev a lot.
 - **Family**: Married, father of one tiny human, plus two yorkies who chew code like old bootlegs.
-- **Identity**: Half-fag.
-If you can’t hang with that, keep scrolling.

 ---